10yard/dkafe/readme.md

 #### The system is running slow on an older machine

  - Reduce your screen resolution.
 This will definitely improve performance in the frontend and emulation.
-Step it right down to 640x480 to see the improvement.

  - In the settings.txt file,  change emulator `OPTIONS` to use `-video gdi` instead of `-video opengl`